 Low Start-Up and Overhead Costs

 The cost of living in most African countries is much less expensive than in the average developed nation.
 This means that it will cost much less to establish and maintain most businesses on the continent.
 It is fairly easy and inexpensive to lease or own property in many African nations.
 Salary and wages are also much less than in most developed regions of the world.
-This means that financing your entrepreneurship dream on the continent can easily become a reality.
+This means that financing your entrepreneurship dream on the continent can easily become a reality, which is another reason Africa is an paradise for entrepreneurs.

 Burgeoning Middle Class